RomanLut/hx_espnow_rc/examples/esp32_devkit_v1_tx/README.md

 [Work in progress]

-Transmitter module for Jumper T-Lite ( or any X-Lite cocket)
+Transmitter module for Jumper T-Lite ( or any X-Lite socket)

 Boot and Reset buttons will not be accessible.
-If entering boot more is not reliable, add 1uF capacitor from the EN to GND pin.
+If entering boot mome is not reliable, add 1uF capacitor from the EN to GND pin.

  Brief: